 Hourly Agenda to Help See How You are using your Time

-One of the best exercises I did with a life coach during orientation was to create a schedule outlining how I spent every hour of my day.
+One of the best exercises I did with a life coach during their orientation was to create a schedule outlining how I spent every hour of my day.
 It showed me where I had no choice about time management like commute time, time at the office and where I had wiggle room to fit in workouts, writing time and other priorities.
 Eventually, it also led me to change my schedule to allow more time for my goal action items.

 Regular Status Reviews

-A planner that forces you to take stock of the week or month is also valuable — checking in on how you are feeling, what worked and what didn’t will help you make the adjustments needed to move toward your goal.
+A planner that forces you to take stock of the week or month is also valuable — checking in on how you are feeling, what worked and what didn’t help you make the adjustments needed to move toward your goal.
 They can also help you see when you are moving backward away from them.

-The Best Goal Setting Planners 2020
+The Best Goal Planners 2021

 Types of Clever Fox Planners Available